-Stage 1: Using Your Blogs to Attract Visitors
+Stage 1: Using Inbound Marketing Blogs to Attract Visitors

 Inbound marketing campaigns begin with the “attract” stage.
 The focus of this stage is to bring new visitors to your site.
 Customers in the attract stage are usually at the top of the funnel, or very early on in their buyer’s journey.
-Brands can appeal to these customers by creating content that addresses common customer needs.
-That’s where blogging comes in.
+Brands can appeal to these customers by creating content that addresses common customer needs, which is where blogging comes in.

 That’s where SEO and social media should be employed as promotional tactics.
 Optimizing your blog posts for search queries will help your pieces show up at the top of the results pages.
 But, including keywords or phrases in your blog post is only one piece of the puzzle.
 Providing high-quality educational information is now considered a best practice for improving rankings and attracting new visitors.

 When it comes to social media as a promotion strategy, make sure that you are sharing the high-quality content that you worked so hard to create on your branded pages.
 Encourage employees to share blog pieces as well.
 It’s a free way to improve the reach of your blog posts and help potential customers find you.